-Job Finding (mis)Perceptions and Where Searchers Look for Work (Job Market Paper)
+Job Finding (mis)Perceptions and Aggregate Labor Market Behavior

 Abstract: This paper explores how worker perceptions about job finding affect where unemployed searchers choose to apply for jobs and how this impacts the behavior of key labor market variables.
 Motivated by the observed prevalence of optimistic bias in searcher expectations about job finding, I develop a model of directed search where workers are uncertain about the matching technology, but can learn about it with experience searching for employment.
 I find that misperceptions dampen the volatility of labor market variables.
 For example, the standard deviation of the unemployment rate decreases by 10% when accounting for this uncertainty, while its correlation with labor productivity decreases by 12%.
 I show that optimistically biased job finding expectations increase wages by 0.3%, but also increase the average unemployment spell length by 1.5 weeks and the unemployment rate by 0.6pp.

 The Sharing Economy and Rental Markets (with Daniel Cullen)